 Foreigners holding ordinary passport are required to obtain a valid visa to visit China, unless you meet relevant policies of Chinese Visa Exemptions.
-According to different purposes & ways of visit, there are two major visa forms, including individual visa stamped on passport and Group Visa on paper sheet.
+According to different purposes & ways of visit, there are two visa forms, including individual visa stamped on passport (most common) and Group Visa on paper sheet (special form).

 After you successfully obtain a Chinese Visa, you must pay attention to the definitions, read all details carefully, especially the visa category, number of entry, issued validity and duration of stay.
 To ensure your trip to China, you shall fully understand each section of information.